 When a given day might find you lining up auditions, rummaging through the prop room, and then running across town to confirm the latest shoot location, you need a lightweight way to leverage all the pieces in play.

-Airtable Blocks can turn location lists into interactive maps, automatically tag your costume photos so you can easily find everything that's red and flowy, and help visualize your new cast in three dimensions.
+Airtable apps can turn location lists into interactive maps, automatically tag your costume photos so you can easily find everything that's red and flowy, and help visualize your new cast in three dimensions.

 With that heavy lifting out of the way, you can focus your expert eye on finding the next great shoot location.